campusrover/fiducial_pick_and_place/README.md

 So the `aruco_detect` package can use this information to publish transforms between the taped fiducial and the usb camera.

-But `aruco_detect` by itself doesn't "know" where the taped fiducial is located or where the usb camera is located "in the real world".
-It only knows the transforms between the fiducial and camera frames, _whereever they may be_.
+But `aruco_detect` by itself knows neither where the taped fiducial nor the usb camera is located "in the real world".
+It only knows the transforms between the fiducial and camera frames, whereever their absolute positions may be.

 This is where we can use the `fixed_marker` frame we mentioned above to "anchor" the coordinate frames of both the fiducial and the camera.
 After all, we know where the `fixed_marker` frame is in the real world:
-4.35 inches to the right of the center of the base of the robot.
+4.35 inches to the starboard side of the center of the base of the robot.
+Further, as mentioned above, we have aligned the taped fiducial such that its frame overlaps exactly with the `fixed_marker` frame.

 So we can take the transform from the taped fiducial to the camera, provided by `aruco_detect`, and apply its translation and rotation to